-MEMS devices such as gyroscopes and resonators that rely on continuous vibration for operation lose significant energy through their anchors.
-In fact, anchor losses may the dominant energy loss mechanism in devices that are hermetically packaged.
-CoventorWare’s MemMech solver includes a “quiet” boundary condition that can be applied to predict elastic energy that is transmitted via the anchor to the substrate.
+MEMS devices such as gyroscopes and resonators that rely on continuous vibration for operation lose energy through their anchors.
+In fact, anchor losses may be the dominant energy loss mechanism in devices that are hermetically packaged.
+CoventorWare’s MemMech solver includes a “quiet” boundary condition that can be used to predict elastic energy that is transmitted via the anchor to the substrate.

 A vibrating structure generates heat as the material is alternately compressed and tensioned.
-Propagation of the heat within the structure dissipates energy.
-For hermetically packaged MEMS that rely on bulk acoustic modes for operation, thermo-elastic damping (TED) may compete with anchor losses as the dominant energy loss mechanism.
+Dissipation of this heat is known as thermo-elastic damping (TED).
+For hermetically packaged MEMS that rely on bulk acoustic modes for operation, TED may compete with anchor losses as the dominant energy loss mechanism.
 TED can be reduced by careful design and placement of perforations in the vibrating devices, but such design can only be done with the help of accurate TED simulations.

-The following table shows simulated Q values for the resonator with and without perforations with and without perforation, indicating a desirable increase in Q when perforations are included.
+The following table shows simulated Q values for the resonator with and without perforations, indicating a desirable increase in Q when perforations are included.